lowRISC/opentitan/hw/ip/rv_timer/doc/rv_timer.md

 Each hart has a set of tick generator and counter.
 It means the timer IP has the same number of prescalers, steps, and `mtime` registers as the number of harts.

-Each hart can have multiple set of `mtimecmp`, comparater logic, and the timer expire interrupt signal.
-This version of IP is set to have one Hart and one Timer per Hart.
+Each hart can have multiple sets of `mtimecmp`, comparater logic, and expire interrupt signals.
+This version of the IP is fixed to have one Hart and one Timer per Hart.

-Below is an example of `N_TIMER` 2 and `N_HARTS` 2.
-It has separate interrupt per timer and a set of interrupt enable, state registers per Hart.
+Below is an example configuration file for `N_TIMER` 2 and `N_HARTS` 2.
+It has separate interrupts per timer and a set of interrupt enable and state registers per Hart.

 ```.hjson
 {